joegeorge022/abc-studios/readme.md

 ### 🚧 Current Limitations
 - YouTube API quota restrictions
 - Pre-defined fallback content for API limits
+- Payment processing for tournament registration.
+(None of our teammates had pan card's to setup razorpay)

 ### 🔮 In Progress
-- Payment processing for tournament registration
 - Enhanced authentication for esports events
 - Matchmaking system for participants
 - Multi-language support